Italian Expeditionary Corps in Russia: Operations

-The CSIR was sent to the southern sector of the German advance in the Ukraine in July 1941.
+The CSIR was sent to the southern sector of the German advance in Ukraine in July 1941.
 In August, as part of the German 11th Army, the CSIR made its first contact with the Red Army.
 The CSIR pursued retreating Soviet troops between the Bug River and Dniester River.
 While the 11th Army conducted the Siege of Odessa, the CSIR was attached to Panzer Group 1.
 In its early encounters the CSIR was successful, taking a number of towns and cities and creating a favourable impression on its German allies.
 Its most notable early victory came at the Battle of Petrikowka in September 1941, where the Italians encircled some sizeable Red Army units, inflicting unknown casualties on them and capturing over 10,000 prisoners of war as well as significant numbers of weapons and horses.
 This cost 291 Italian casualties, 87 killed, 190 wounded and 14 missing.
 On October 20, the CSIR and the German XLIXth Mountain Corps captured the big industrial city of Stalino (now Donetsk) after determined resistance from the Soviet defenders.
 Units from the Pasubio Motorized Division captured the neighboring city of Gorlovka, an industrial town of around 100,000 inhabitants, on November 2.
 While the CSIR did not participate in the siege of Odessa, Italian troops assisted in the occupation of the Odessa area after the city fell on 16 October 1941.

 With the onset of winter, the CSIR units began consolidating their occupation zone and preparing defensive works.
 In the last week of December, the 3rd Mobile Division was counter-attacked by Soviet forces and managed to repel the attacks long enough for the 1st Panzer Army to reinforce the sector and defeat the Soviet attack.
 The "Christmas Battle" was hailed as a great victory in Italy, though the division likely would have fallen without German support.
 It subsequently weathered the 1941–1942 winter quite well in its relatively quiet occupation zone.

+The Charge of the Savoia Cavalleria at Izbushensky was a clash between the Italian cavalry Regiment "Savoia Cavalleria" (3rd) and the Soviet 812th Rifle Regiment (304th Rifle Division) that took place on 24 August 1942, near the hamlet (khutor) of Izbushensky (Избушенский), close to the junction between the Don and Khopyor rivers.
+Though a minor skirmish in the theatre of operation of the Eastern Front, the Izbushensky charge had great propaganda resonance in Italy and it is still remembered as one of the last significant cavalry charges in history.